Environmental Protection Agency (EPA).

 1. Review dockets.
 The registration review dockets contain information that the Agency may consider in the course of the registration review.
 The Agency may include information from its files including, but not limited to, the following information:

-iv.
-Federal Register notices regarding current or pending tolerances or pending exemptions from tolerances.
+- Federal Register notices regarding current or pending tolerances or pending exemptions from tolerances.

 Each docket contains a document summarizing what the Agency currently knows about the pesticide case and a preliminary work plan for anticipated data and assessment needs.
 Additional documents provide more detailed information.
 During this public comment period, the Agency is asking that interested persons identify any additional information they believe the Agency should consider during the registration reviews of these pesticides.
 The Agency identifies in each docket the areas where public comment is specifically requested, though comment in any area is welcome.